ce-phus/hello_tractor_web_app/report.md

 ## Order model
 - Buyers can track their purchase implements at the Order page, and a generated receipt is sent through their mail when a purchase is complete

+## Order model
+- Buyers can track their purchase implements at the Order page, and a generated receipt is sent through their mail when a purchase is complete

+## Comment Section on Post Listings
+-  Buyers and sellers can make comments on other user listings

 ## Admin Panel
 - Tools for platform administratorm:
     - Manage and approve featured listings